sillsdev/web-languageforge/README.md

 1. Create a branch off of `develop`
 1. Create a PR back into `develop`
 1. Once approved and merged, test those changes on [qa.languageforge.org](https://qa.languageforge.org)
-1. Once you are satisifed with the changes, open another PR back into `master`
-1. Once approved and merged, coordinate with the team to deliver those changes to the production environment
+1. Once you are satisifed with the changes, coordinate with the team to deliver those changes to the production environment
 1. Team leads will determine when the right time to cut a release, i.e., tag and deploy, typically this should be within a day or two

 ### Exception ###
 1. There may be times when it's necessary to create a branch off of `master` (e.g. a hotfix for the production environment)
-1. A PR should be created to `master`
-1. Once approved and merged, coordinate with the team to deliver those changes to the production environment
+1. Coordinate with the team to deliver those changes to the production environment
 1. Team leads will determine when the right time to cut a release, i.e., tag and deploy, this would likely be right away under these exceptional circumstances

 ### Deployed Sites ###